 Applications will be date-stamped on receipt and we aim to process applications within 5 working days of receipt.

-The Housing Assistants (or other administrative staff) will check:
+The Neighbourhood Services Assistants (or other administrative staff) will check:

 - That all information has been completed.
 Where information is incomplete, we will try to contact the applicant by telephone to seek clarification.
 Where this is not possible, the application will be returned to the applicant.